 Bachelor of Science Degree

-This program offers learning opportunities in both American and World history, including but not limited to the entire range of American history, Asian history, Middle Eastern history, Latin American history and the history of Europe from the middle ages to the present.
+This program offers coursework in both American and World history, including American history, Ancient history, Asian history, Middle Eastern history, Latin American history, and European history.

 What can I do with a degree in History?